Are Collectable Steam Trading Cards Any Good?

 I do admit there are some features on Steam that I’ve overlooked before since I never had a reason to really use them.
 Steam trading cards are exchanged as virtual tokens for DLC rewards instead of the traditional Magic: The Gathering and Yu-Gi-Oh! cards where kids battled each other’s deck of monsters.

 Steam encourages their gamers to collect cards from these so-called “participating games” found under the Steam features checklist besides Steam Controller Support or Steam achievements.

 These games randomly reward you with cards whenever you play them though you are limited to receiving only half of the total number of cards in any setting.
 I think it does encourage people to trade them for the other half by being more social.

 You are qualified for a booster pack once you have all the card drops in your inventory per game.
-Booster packs give out three trading cards each, where higher level players have a better chance of finding these card drops over time.
+Booster packs give out three trading cards each, where higher-level players have a better chance of finding these card drops over time.

 Basically, you need to trade for the other half from either community members or your friends via the Badges page.
-Once you collect all cards in a game’s set, you earn a badge which can be crafted once you visit your Badges in Progress page.
+Once you collect all cards in a game’s set, you earn a badge that can be crafted once you visit your Badges in Progress page.